unoplatform/uno.extensions/doc/Reference/Markup/StaticAndThemeResources.md

 ## Using Strongly Typed Resources

 One of the great benefits of using C# Markup of course is the strong typing.
-There may be many times where we might simply be able to provide a class like:
+There may be many times when we might simply be able to provide a class like:

 ```csharp
 public static class MyResources